Chirag-ahir/JAVA-All-Basic/README.md

 - Statement: Encapsulates an SQL statement which is passed to the database to be parsed, compiled, planned, and executed.
 - ResultSet: The ResultSet represents a set of rows retrieved due to query execution.<br>

+What is collable statement?<br>
+CallableStatement is used to execute SQL stored procedures.
   ========================================= SERVLET ==========================================

  what is servlet ?<br>